kwaldenphd/python-data-storage/README.md

 Python stores associate arrays using the **dictionary** data structure.
 Python dictionaries consist of key-value pairs, where the key is working as an identifier or index.
 To put that another way, a dictionary is a mapping between a set of indeces (keys) and a set of values.
 Each key maps to a value, and the association of a key and a value is called a **key-value pair**.

-Some dictionary syntax we encountered previously in this lab>
+Some dictionary syntax we encountered previously in this lab:

 ```Python
 # create dictionary